googleapis/google-oauth-java-client/README.md

 # Google OAuth Client Library for Java

+## <a name='maintenance'>Library maintenance</a>

+This client library is supported but in maintenance mode only.
+We are fixing necessary bugs and adding essential features to ensure this library continues to meet your needs for accessing Google APIs.
+Non-critical issues will be closed.
+Any issue may be reopened if it is causing ongoing problems.

 ## Description

 Written by Google, the Google OAuth Client Library for Java is a powerful and easy-to-use Java library for the OAuth 1.0a and OAuth 2.0 authorization standards.
 The Google OAuth Client Library for Java is designed to work with any OAuth service on the web, not just with Google APIs.
 It is built on the [Google HTTP Client Library for Java](https://github.com/google/google-http-java-client).